cosmos/cosmos-sdk/docs/architecture/adr-030-authz-module.md

 ### Types

-Authorizations determine exactly what capabilities are granted.
+Authorizations determine exactly what privileges are granted.
 They are extensible and can be defined for any `Msg` service method even outside of the module where the `Msg` method is defined. `Authorization`s use the new `ServiceMsg` type from ADR 031.